 This is the First Edition of the Mount Feathertop and Hotham environs ski and mountaineering guide ever published.
 It’s all here from the big lines on Feathertop to the esoteric wanderings of our ski ancestors dating back to the 1900’s.
-This is a Members only thing for a raft of reasons.
-So work that perk, or if your not yet a member, sign up today.
 There’s a lifetime of skiing on this map and 6 weeks of harvesting the epic steeps left this season, so dive in and enjoy.

 2 Sided, Laminated and folded (pocket Sized) Guide.